 Custodial credit risk is the risk that in event of a failure of the counterparty to an investment transaction, the Port would not be able to recover the value of the investment or collateral securities.
+All security transactions entered into by the Port of Edmonds are conducted on a delivery-versus-payment (DVP) basis.
+Securities purchased by the Port are delivered against payment and held in a custodial safekeeping account.
+The Port has designated U.S. Bank as the third party custodian.
+Safekeeping receipts evidence all transactions.
 None of the Port's investments are held by counterparties.